MariaHu/svsal/docs/Technical.md

 If a new node (e.g., a new TEI element that was hitherto not defined as index node) is to be added to the node indexing procedure, the following steps are necessary:
 1. determine which category of node the new node shall be part of (e.g., _main node_);
 2. in the respective function (e.g., `index:isMainNode`), add a section for the new node to the XPath expression, so that the function does recognize the node as "one of its kind"; by doing so, the node is also recognized as a general index node;
-3. check if there is a function for the respective element defined in the index.xqm (usually named `index:[ELEMENT NAME]()`); if this is the case, you might need to adjust the function; if there is no such function, you will need to add one in order for the new node's information (citetrail, passagetrail, etc.) to be processed correctly;
+3. check if there is a function for the respective element defined in the index.xqm (usually named `index:[ELEMENT NAME]()`); if this is the case, you might need to adjust the function; if there is no such function, you will need to add one in order for the new node's information (citeID, label, etc.) to be processed correctly;
 4. do the same as in 3. with modules for other webdata such as html.xqm or txt.xqm, and also with the configuration file for the xtriples webservice (in services/lod/svsal-xtriples-work.xml) – that is, wherever TEI elements are processed individually.

-There might be more (specific) adjustments to be done, e.g. in functions like `index:isNamedCitetrailNode` (determining the kind of citetrail part for a node) or `index:isPassagetrailNode` (determining whether a node is explicitely mentioned in a passagetrail), but a lack of adjustment (or an erroneous configuration, for that matter) will perhaps be revealed through errors in the process of computing the webdata.
+There might be more (specific) adjustments to be done, e.g. in functions like `index:isNamedciteIDNode` (determining the kind of citeID part for a node) or `index:islabelNode` (determining whether a node is explicitely mentioned in a label), but a lack of adjustment (or an erroneous configuration, for that matter) will perhaps be revealed through errors in the process of computing the webdata.

 ##### Rendering HTML